locuslab/acr-memorization/README.md

-# memorization-in-llms
+# Rethinking LLM Memorization through the Lens of Adversarial Compression

 A compression-based approach to defining and measuring memorization with LLMs.

 This repository contains the code needed to measure memorization in LLMs using input-output compression.
 It was developed collaboratively by Avi Schwarzschild, Zhili Feng, and Pratyush Maini at Carnegie Mellon University in 2024.
-This code is particularly useful for reproducing the resutls in our paper on the topic.
+This code is particularly useful for reproducing the results in our paper on the topic.

 ## Getting Started